Transporting Task Vectors across Different Architectures without Training: Conclusions

 \section{Conclusions}

-In this work, we introduced \textsc{Theseus}, a training-free framework for transporting task-specific updates across pre-trained heterogeneous models.
+In this work, we introduced \textsc{Theseus}, a training-free framework for transporting task-specific updates across heterogeneous pre-trained models.
 By formulating task-vector transfer as a functional matching problem and conditioning it through orthogonal Procrustes alignment, \methodname yields a simple closed-form transport rule that preserves the geometric structure of task updates while naturally accommodating mismatches in representation dimensionality.

-Across a wide range of vision and language experiments, we demonstrated that \methodname enables effective transfer of task knowledge across models of different widths, pre-training distributions, and, as an extension, architectural depths.
-The method consistently outperforms naive baselines and direct pseudo-inverse approaches, while remaining competitive with gradient-based alternatives when architectures match, despite requiring only forward passes.
-We also showed that transported task vectors provide a strong initialization for downstream fine-tuning, accelerating convergence.
-Overall, our results support a functional view of task identity, in which task-specific knowledge is defined by its effect on representations rather than by a fixed parameterization.
-This perspective opens new directions for model reuse, modular adaptation, and efficient deployment of large pre-trained systems.
+Across a wide range of experiments, we showed that \methodname enables transfer of task knowledge across models of different widths, pre-training distributions, and architectural depths.
+The method consistently outperforms naive baselines and direct pseudo-inverse approaches while remaining competitive with gradient-based alternatives when the architectures match, despite requiring only forward passes.

+We also showed that transported updates provide a strong initialization for downstream fine-tuning, accelerating convergence and improving adaptation efficiency.
+More broadly, our results support a functional view of task identity, in which task-specific knowledge is characterized by its effect on representations.
+This suggests that task updates can remain transferable even across evolving architectures, widths, and pre-training distributions, provided that their underlying representation geometry is properly aligned.
+We believe this perspective opens promising directions for modular model adaptation, continual reuse of task updates, and scalable transfer across increasingly heterogeneous models.